POWs abandoned after the Vietnam War? A look at the Evidence.

 The Volleyball cave

-Photographs purport to show wartime POWs held in Laos.
+A number of photographs purport to show wartime POWs being held in Laos.

 In 1992 a CIA memo stated that “photographs taken by a reconnaissance aircraft in October 1969 show what may be as many as 20 non-Asians accompanied by Pathet Lao guards near caves” at Ban Nakey in northern Laos (the “Volleyball Cave photo”).